 While Shibuya station isn’t Tokyo’s busiest railway station, this multi-directional crossing located right outside it is so intensely busy it’s become an experience you need to have when visiting the city.
 For someone like me who really isn’t a big city person, it really is quite crazy but I have to admit I enjoyed watching it swarm more from an upstairs window seat at Starbucks in Tsutaya or Hoshino Coffee in Shibuya 109 than being in the heart of it.

-There are a variety of lookout points in the surrounding shopping centres and the new Shibuya Sky that opened in late 2019 is now possibly the best view with an outdoor viewing deck at 229 metres above although you have to buy an entry ticket, some of the other options are free, or the price of a coffee.
+There are a variety of lookout points in the surrounding shopping centres and the new Shibuya Sky outdoor viewing deck that opened in late 2019 is now possibly the best view at 229 metres above the street although you have to buy an entry ticket, some of the other options are free, or the price of a coffee.

 It all happens in Yoyogi Park.
 From Elvis impersonating rock and roll dancers to rabbits out walking on leads in their Sunday best, skateboarding dogs, live music and massive Hanami parties in cherry blossom season.